Murong Jun: Emperor

 Later in 358, the grudges between Murong Jun and Murong Chui flared up again.
 Murong Chui's wife Princess Duan, because her clan was an honored one—being previously on equal standing as the Murongs, with the title of Duke of Liaoxi—was not respectful of Murong Jun's wife Empress Kezuhun.
 The eunuch Nie Hao (涅浩), believing it to be the emperor and empress' wishes, falsely accused Princess Duan and Murong Chui's assistant Gao Bi (高弼) of witchcraft, with intent to drag Murong Chui into the case.
 However, despite torture, Princess Duan and Gao refused to admit, and Murong Chui avoided becoming entangled, although Princess Duan still died in prison.
-Murong Chui was effectively exiled to be the governor of remote Ping Province (平州, modern eastern Liaoning).
+Murong Chui was effectively exiled as the governor of the remote Ping Province (平州, modern eastern Liaoning).

 In 359, Jin forces under Zhuge You (諸葛攸) and Xie Wan (謝萬) attacked Former Yan, but were defeated by Former Yan forces.
 This victory allowed Former Yan to gradually take over the modern Henan region, south of the Yellow River.

 In early 360, Murong Jun grew ill, and he told Murong Ke that, in light of the rivalries with Former Qin and Jin, he was going to pass the throne to him instead, since he was an adult and highly capable, rather than the 10-year-old Murong Wei.
 Murong Ke declined—persuading Murong Jun that if his abilities were capable of ruling over the empire, then they were also capable of assisting the young emperor.
 He also summoned Murong Chui back to the capital.
 Afterwards, he grew slightly better, and with the men he conscripted gathered at Ye, he intended to have Murong Ke and Yang Wu make a major assault against Jin, but soon his illness grew worse.
 He then summoned Murong Ke, Yang, Murong Ping, and Muyu Gen (慕輿根) to entrust the crown prince to them.
-He died soon thereafter and was succeeded by Murong Wei.
+He died soon after and was succeeded by Murong Wei.